 4. No matter how much or how hard you diet, you won’t see a terrible amount of muscular definition anywhere on your body unless you’ve already spent some time building mass.

 If you diet down without a solid foundation of strength and dense muscle tissue, you’ll end up skinny-fat, weak and unhealthy.
 You might have “abs” but they won’t be very impressive; without a doubt, you’ll have better pancreas definition than anything else.
 As an athlete, you should almost always be in muscle-building mode.
+Come hell or high water, you have to start breaking sweat at the gym.
+Do not be wary of ingesting protein supplements before workouts.
+That way, you could explore the whole gamut of different supplements and diets, and also understand, because that’s essential in keeping the neurons firing.
 Training for your sport will keep you lean, and if you aren’t there yet it might just be because you can’t stay out of your own way.

 It could be (as I talked about in the previous section) that your plan isn’t working out; you’re diligently banging away but the nail won’t budge.
 Listening to your body and using the signals it’s sending you to balance training and nutrition become increasingly important as you perform at a higher level.